JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

 ## Notice

-1. Make sure your username and password which are used to log into the web GUI contain **NO** character beyond the range of *underline, numbers and lower-case and upper-case letters*.
+1. Make sure your username and password which are used to log into the web GUI contain **ONLY** characters within the range of *underline, numbers and lower-case and upper-case letters*.

 ## Installation (Online)